 Potential shoppers get engaged with the help of personalized content.
 The brightest example is Amazon.
 According to

-its statistic, almost 35% of its total revenues come from recommended personalized products.
+its statistic, almost 35% of its total revenues from recommended personalized products.

 - Increased sales

-When the customers are shown products relevant to their needs, the chances are higher that they will add it to their purchase.
+When the customers are shown relevant to their needs, the chances are higher that they will add to their purchase.

-A good example is Netflix, which has estimated that its recommender system brings $1 billion sales to the store.
+A good example is Netflix, which has estimated its recommender system bringing $ 1 billion sales to the store.